Skip to Main Content

 - Stoxen Library can make physical and electronic Course Reserves available to students.

 - DRM-Free ebooks are available to currently enrolled students through the library.
 These books can be downloaded and kept by the student for as long as they wish.
-Search for and request DRM-Free books in Faculty Select.
+Search for and request DRM-Free books using Faculty Select.

 - Textbook rentals or used books